WeblateOrg/weblate/docs/user/files.rst

     Imported translations are added as translations.
 This is the most common usecase, and the default behavior.
 Add as suggestion
-    Imported translations are added as suggestions, do this when you want your uploaded strings reviewed.
+    Imported translations are added as suggestions, do this when you want to have your uploaded strings reviewed.
-Add as needing review
+Add as translation needing edit
-    Imported translations are added as translations needing review.
+    Imported translations are added as translations needing edit.
 This can be useful when you want translations to be used, but also reviewed.

-There is also an option for how to handle strings needing review in the imported file.
+There is also an option for how to handle strings needing edit in the imported file.
+Such strings can be handle in one of the three following ways: "Do not import", "Import as string needing edit", or "Import as translated".

 .. image:: /images/export-import.png